A Chance Encounter

 Tears streamed down Darkstar's cheeks.
 As shi looked at Goldfur something came into hir eyes: a terrible, aching emptiness... and a longing.
 Longstocking threw hir arms around Darkstar and hugged hir fiercely.
 Darkstar closed hir eyes and lay hir head against Longstocking's shoulder.

-Suddenly a piercing shriek cut through the air.
+A piercing shriek cut through the air.
 Everyone jumped.
 "Snowcloud!"
 Forestwalker shouted, bolting into the house.
-A general stampede followed.
+A general stampede ensued.
 Darkstar restrained Longstocking until the rush had passed, then followed.
 They found everyone in the living room.
-As Darkstar approached the crowd parted for hir, giving hir enigmatic looks.
+As Darkstar approached the crowd parted, giving hir enigmatic looks.
 At the front shi saw Forestwalker cradling Snowcloud in hir arms.
 Snowcloud wailed piteously, no doubt because of a nasty gash torn in hir flank just above hir right fore-shoulder.
 Eudora, Patchwork, and Blaze cowered fearfully behind Forestwalker's lower body.
 Darkstar traced the line of the children's gazes and found Aurora, huddled in a corner, shivering violently.
 A few flecks of blood stained the fur around hir muzzle.

 "Aurora," Darkstar said in a flat, toneless voice, "Come here."